 11. You can learn while you earn

-After doing this for awhile, I realized a lot of people had questions about how this works.
-Or they thought this was just a food delivery job (and thus they thought like employees).
-I thought I could help with that, and thus I started this website.
+After doing this for a long time, I realized a lot of people had questions about the business of delivery.
+Maybe they still thought this was a delivery job.
+Or they didn't understand taxes.

 Or did I?